noso2k1/wow-website/README.md

 - [ ] Are statistics updated with this solutions?

-- [ ] Add more comments - Use the WPM Testimonial plugin Endpoint (wp-json/wp/v2/wpm-testimonial)
+- [ ] Add more comments - Use WPM Testimonial plugin Endpoint (wp-json/wp/v2/wpm-testimonial)

 - [ ] Random top image